M66B/FairEmail/SETUP.md

 ## Set up identity - to send email

 Similarly, to add an identity, tap *Manage identity* and tap the orange *add* button at the bottom.
-Enter the name you want to appear in de from address of the emails you send and select a linked account.
+Enter the name you want to appear in the from address of the emails you send and select a linked account.
 Tap *Save* to add the identity.

 If the account was configured manually, you likely need to configure the identity manually too.